jdougan/Enfilades-1984/README.md

 * Appending data elements with a `naturalWidth()` greater than 1 gives unintuitive results on retrieval.
 Keeping grant app implied semantics for now.
 * Cut as written in the grant application makes some weird assumptions:
     * It assumes we never split a full node.
 However, it can happen and will overflow the children when adding the rightNode, and there is no clear path to handle this case.
     * It assumes we never try to split a bottom node.
-However, this can happen in the case where the data has a `naturalWidth()`greater than 1.
+However, this can happen in the case where the data has a `naturalWidth()` greater than 1.
 This is data specific so would require bespoke code anyways, but you'd think there would be some indication.
 I added an assert() to check the node is an upper node, in case if it should get fed data values with a `naturalWidth() > 1`.
-    * FIXME TODO It is unclear how well this would work with multiple hit retrieval as outlined in the section in the grant app on retrieve. (confirm?)The split procedure can create can create holes in the index space data that were not there before.
+    * FIXME TODO It is unclear how well this would work with multiple hit retrieval as outlined in the section in the grant app on retrieve. (confirm?)
+The split procedure can create can create holes in the index space data that were not there before.
 * split() and chopUp() have no hint of any kind of normalization of disps and widths for the split and reassembly.
 Unclear at the moment if it will matter.
 FIXME
 * primitiveRecombine() has a similar issue regarding child node overflow.
+FIXME

 ### Sources
 * Announcement of finding the grant app front matter with the curse: http://habitatchronicles.com/2006/06/things-you-find-while-cleaning-your-office/